 Go to a Park

 Tacoma is filled with parks that offer a range of different experiences.
-Playgrounds and spray grounds (open during warmer months) are highlights at Wright Park, Titlow Beach Park and Kandle Park.
+Playgrounds and spray grounds (open during warmer months) are highlights at Wright Park, Titlow Beach Park, and Kandle Park.

-Metropolitan Market Tacoma
+Tour Metropolitan Market

 AddressTacoma, WA 98421, USA

-Riding the LINK is a fun free thing to do, especially if you have kids.
-The LINK is always free and trains arrive every 10-30 minutes depending the time of day.
+Riding the LINK light rail is a fun free thing to do, especially if you have kids because it's like taking a little train ride.
+The LINK is always free and trains arrive every 10-30 minutes depending on the time of day.
 The route travels between 10th and Commerce and the Tacoma Dome, largely along Pacific Avenue.

 Tacoma Art Walk